py4dstem/py4DSTEM/README.md

-> :warning: **py4DSTEM version 0.14 update** :warning: Warning, this is a major update and we expect some workflows to break.
+> :warning: **py4DSTEM version 0.14 update** :warning: Warning: this is a major update and we expect some workflows to break.
 You can still install previous versions of py4DSTEM [as discussed here](#legacyinstall)